-Cash and cash equivalent comprises of cash at bank and in hand which are subject to an insignificant risk of changes in value and are held for the purpose of meeting short term cash commitments.
+Cash and cash equivalents comprise of cash in hand and at bank which are subject to insignificant risk of changes in value and are held for the purpose of meeting short term cash commitments.

 4.8 Equity and reserves

 Share capital is determined using the nominal value of shares that have been issued.